vipulnaik/diet-exercise-health/notes/2024-04-03-dental-cleaning.md

 started noticing,
 cf. [this](https://www.quora.com/Why-does-my-saliva-glands-overproduce-when-I-m-being-self-conscious-anxious-causing-me-to-gulp-a-lot),
 but I think there was some genuine underlying increase not driven by noticing.
 The night of 2024-04-04, I had more drool.

 On 2024-04-05, the salivation reduced though it still seemed above normal.
 On the night of 2024-04-05, I had some drool though comparable to 2024-04-03 and less than 2024-04-04.
 I still had a bit of drool after waking up on 2024-04-06, while still a little sleepy, that I was fortunately able to catch.

+On 2024-04-06, my salivation was a little less than on 2024-04-05, but still seemed way above normal.
+The overnight situation on 2024-04-06 seemed approximately similar to the overnight situation on 2024-04-05.

 According to the Internet, the greater saliva production after teeth cleaning is normal.
 For instance,